ghidragolf/ctfd-fileupload/README.md

 Run the CTFd stack with docker compose
 ```
-docker-compose build
+$> docker-compose build
-docker-compose up -d
+$> docker-compose up -d
 ```

 ### Creating Challenges

-1. To create new script challenges in CTFd, select the "script" type and create your challenge as normal
+1. To create new script challenges in CTFd, select the "script" type and create your challenge as normal.

 ![](./img/challenge.png)

 2. Create a new `multi` flag.
-Each line in this flag must be contained in the script results returned from the server
+Each line in this flag must be contained in the script results returned from the server.

 ![](./img/flag.png)

 ### Disclaimer
 Executing untrusted user scripts can be dangerous.
 Make sure you validate the uploaded submissions and implement safeguards to prevent attacks.
-Always run execute the uploaded scripts on a different system than the CTFd server to ensure the integrity of the competition.
+Always run execute the uploaded scripts on a different system than the CTFd server to ensure the integrity of the competition. see the [gg-consumer repo](https://github.com/ghidragolf/gg-consumer/tree/dev#defensive-measures-for-ghidra-golf-consumer) for strategies on defensive deployments.